 Under Post-Capitalism, any increase of wealth is subject to distribution, including operating profits, retained profits, etc. This is a requisite of Post-Capitalism, otherwise, the workforce may never see their share of the profits.
 For instance, if profits are retained and reinvested within the company, it would increase the value of the Capital (share price, property value, etc) and penalise the Labour as the profits are transferred into Capital straightaway and never distributed.Back to Top

 No. Employee Share Schemes are a way for employees to benefit from profits by giving them shares in the company they work for.
 Yet this is still a capitalist setting: the workers who have shares in their company end up wearing two hats: as shareholders and as employees.
 Post-Capitalism is not about giving shares to workers but sharing the profits that the capital would normally keep for itself.
 By giving shares to their employees, shareholders don’t give up a portion of their entitlement to profits, they just extend this right to employees who become shareholders like them.
-Profits are not shared, they still belong to shareholders only.
-Furthermore, shares are generally given not free; employees must purchase these -even if at a reduced price- so they actually become investors.
+Furthermore, shares are generally given at a cost; employees must purchase these -even if at a reduced price- so they actually become investors.

-For Employee Share Schemes to be Post-Capitalist, it would require ALL shares to go to the employees (thus effectively becoming a co-operative), where both Capital and Labour benefit from profits.
-As long as some shares remain exclusively in the hands of the Capital, it is Capitalism as usual.
-For example, if a company had two classes of shares (shares A for investors and shares B being distributed between investors and workers), shares A would be Capitalist whereas shares B would be Post-Capitalist.
+For Employee Share Schemes to be Post-Capitalist, it would require ALL the employees to get shares (like a co-operative) and for the ratio of Capital to Labour to be respected in the distribution of profits.
+As long as some shares remain exclusively in the hands of the Capital without a counterpart for the Labour, it is Capitalism as usual.
+For example, if a company had two classes of shares (shares A for investors and shares B being distributed between investors and workers proportionally to their contribution to profits), shares A would be Capitalist whereas shares B would be Post-Capitalist.

 With Post-Capitalism, workers are entitled to profits without the need to become shareholders, thus moving away from the central tenet of Capitalism, where only shareholders are entitled to profits.Back to Top